Key takeaways:

 Prescription medications purchased using a GoodRx coupon won't count toward your Medicare deductible or out-of-pocket maximum.
 So compare both options carefully to decide what works best for your situation.

 If you have Medicare Part D coverage, you have several ways to save on prescription medication costs.
 Begin by researching resources offered by your state or applying for the Medicare Extra Help program.
 You can also look into patient assistance programs or check to see if GoodRx coupons can provide you with better prices for your medication.
-Finally, you can talk to your prescriber about switching to generic medications.
+Finally, talk to your prescriber about switching to generic medications.

 HealthCare.gov. (n.d.).
 Federal poverty level (FPL).